Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Preliminaries and main ideas

-where $\mathbf{1} = (1,...,1) \in \R^n$ and $\odot$ denotes the element wise product.
-Given the known properties of adjacency matrices, it can be easily observed that successive products $A^k \mathbf{1}$ flow and accumulate votes from agents to candidates through delegation chains.
-Note that $diag_i(A) \in \{0,1\}$ for all $i$, and $diag_i(A)=1$ if and only if $i$ is a candidate.
-Thus, the element-wise product with $diag(A)$ does not affect the entries of $A^k\mathbf{1}$ corresponding to candidates and nullifies the remaining entries.
-This ensures that the limit in \eqref{eq:classicLD} is well-defined as the votes trapped in delegation cycles are multiplied by zero.
-We now consider the problem of multi-agent delegation, that is, we aim to extend the function $V^c$ to the entire set $\calP^n$ in such a way that this function constitutes a reasonable generalization of the classic LD model.
-The first natural idea is to use the definition \eqref{eq:classicLD} by considering $A \in \calP^n$, since the limit in this expression remains well-defined \footnote{It can be easily seen that this generalization is closely related to the Eigenvector Centrality Measure \cite{BONACICH}, and related in general to spectral centrality measures, as the PageRank used in \cite{castillo,viscousDemocracy,yoshida}.}.
+We now consider multi-agent delegation, that is, we aim to extend the function $V^c$ to the entire set $\calP^n$ in such a way that this function constitutes a reasonable generalization of the classic LD model.
+As a first idea one can use the definition \eqref{eq:classicLD} by considering $A \in \calP^n$, since the limit in this expression remains well-defined.
+This generalization is, in fact, closely related to the Eigenvector Centrality Measure \cite{BONACICH}, and related in general to spectral centrality measures, as the PageRank used as voting measure in \cite{castillo,viscousDemocracy,yoshida}.
 However, it is possible to see that this generalization does not satisfy the properties stated in the previous section.
-In particular, we can consider the following example: Let the system be composed of $N=\{1,2\}$, where agent $1$ delegates $1/2$ of their voting power to agent $2$ and retains $1/2$ for themselves, while agent $2$ retains all their voting power.
-In this example, it is easy to see that $V^c(A) = (0,2)$, while the desired result would be $(1/2,2/3)$.
-Therefore, this generalization does not satisfy the consistency property (P3), and it is also possible to see that it does not satisfy (P2) (see Appendix \ref{app:SG}).
-The issue with this generalization stems from the asymmetry between an agent who chooses to preserve all her voting weight for herself and one who chooses to only preserve part of her voting power.
-From the perspective of the Markov chain given by the delegation matrix, the former corresponds to an absorbing state, while the latter is associated with a transient state.
-Furthermore, it should be mentioned that if we prohibit agents from preserving a fraction of votes for themselves that is different from 1 or 0, the aforementioned generalization preserves the properties stated in the previous section.
+However, it should be mentioned that if we prohibit agents from preserving a fraction of votes for themselves that is different from 1 or 0, the aforementioned generalization preserves the properties stated in the previous section.

-The main goal of the first part of this paper is to extend the function $V^c$ to the entire set $\calP^n$, so that it constitutes a reasonable generalization of the classic LD model.
-To achieve this goal, we will propose a generalization that preserves properties (P2) and (P3), as well as other relevant characteristics.